MicrosoftDocs/well-architected/well-architected/azure-vmware/operations.md

 ms.subservice: waf-workload-avs
 ---

-# Operations considerations for Azure VMware Solution
+# Operations considerations for Azure VMware Solution workloads

 This article discusses the operations design area for Azure VMware Solution.
 The aim of this article is to build an operating model for Azure VMware Solution and the applications within the WMware software-defined datacenter (SDDC).
 Standard operating procedures (SOPs) are documented processes for managing a workload.
 Each Azure VMware Solution workload should have SOPs to govern operations.
 To stay aligned with business objectives and to help prevent drift from best practices, use SOPs in a continuous cycle of assessment and health checks that you run on your Azure VMware Solution workload.